George Burgess (rugby league): International career

 In October 2012, Burgess also played for the England Knights team.

 George was selected in England's 2013 Rugby League World Cup squad.
 Burgess featured in the 15–14 friendly loss to Italy.
 In England's first pool match against Australia, Burgess scored his first international try for England, playing at prop in the 28–20 loss at Millennium Stadium.
 In the Semi-final match against New Zealand, Burgess late high tackle on Sonny Bill Williams resulted in a penalty that gave New Zealand the field position to steal a late 20–18 victory in the last minute of the game at Wembley Stadium.
 Burgess received the Rugby League International Federation's Rookie of the Year award for 2013.
 Burgess played in 5 matches and scored 1 try (4p) in the tournament.

 On 6 October 2014, Burgess was selected in the England national rugby league team Final 24-man squad for the Four Nations series.
 Burgess played in 3 matches in the tournament.

 On 10 October 2016, Burgess was selected in the England 24-man squad for the 2016 Four Nations.
 Burgess played in all 3 matches off the interchange bench of the tournament.

 Burgess was not selected in The England squad for the 2017 rugby league world cup held in Australia although his brothers Sam Burgess and Thomas Burgess were selected.

 In 2018 he was selected for England against France at the Leigh Sports Village.

 On 6 November 2018, Burgess was suspended for four matches after being found guilty of eye gouging Dallin Watene-Zelezniak during England's 20–14 victory over New Zealand.
 The suspension meant that Burgess would miss the start of the 2019 NRL season.

+Post playing

+Burgess would turn to acting after his retirement from rugby league, he appeared alongside Daniel McPherson in Beast.